marklogic/marklogic-spark-connector/docs/reading.md

 ```

 As shown above, `format`, `spark.marklogic.client.uri` (or the other `spark.marklogic.client` options
-that can be used to define the connection details), and `spark.marklogic.read.opticQuery` are always required.
+that can be used to define the connection details), and `spark.marklogic.read.opticQuery` are required.
 The
 following sections provide more details about these and other options that can be set.

 ## Optic query requirements